Last updated on November 14th, 2022 at 01:30 am

 2. Cater finance lessons to your child’s age

 While it’s great to start talking to your kids about money early, consider age-appropriate ways to introduce financial topics.
 Preschoolers and toddlers can learn about money through simple tasks such as sorting coins.
-When kids are in 3rd or 4th grade, they are ready to discuss more complex money matters such as saving, budgeting, and planning for an upcoming family vacation.
+When kids are in third or fourth grade, they are ready to discuss more complex money matters such as saving, budgeting, and planning for an upcoming family vacation.